Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Kisspeptin Dosing Protocols

 Kisspeptin dosing typically follows a twice-daily subcutaneous injection schedule to maintain physiologic pulsatility.
-The standard starting dose ranges from 1-2 mcg twice daily, administered 12 hours apart to optimize natural hormone rhythms.
+The standard starting dose ranges from 1-2 mcg twice daily, administered 12 hours apart to improve natural hormone rhythms.
 Clinical response guides dose titration, with most patients achieving therapeutic benefit at 5-10 mcg twice daily.

 The peptide is commonly reconstituted from lyophilized powder using bacteriostatic water, creating a stable solution for 30-45 days when refrigerated.
 Injection volumes remain small (typically 0.1-0.5 mL), allowing use of 31-gauge insulin syringes that minimize injection discomfort.